 This course offers advanced instruction and focused practical experience in concept development, writing and producing for short form visual media projects.
 These project forms include on-air promos, commercials, public service announcements (PSA's), webisodes, and special visual marketing campaigns.
 The major course objective is to enable professional visual writing and production skills through immersion in short-form producing and writing assignments applicable to television, radio, internet, mobile device, and other digital media formats.
 Story and script development, and short form project conception and production will be emphasized.

-MEDIA 46, Television Production 3 units
+MEDIA 46, Television Production

-Transfer: CSU

-• Prerequisite: None.

 This course provides basic training in the use of television equipment and facilities; camera operations; audio and video control; lighting; graphics; editing; portable video, and audio production techniques.

-MEDIA 48, Television Field Production Workshop 3 units
+MEDIA 48, Television Field Production Workshop

-Transfer: CSU

-Prerequisite: None.

-Formerly Broadcasting 48.
+- Prerequisite: None. - Formerly Broadcasting 48.

 Students will produce a variety of electronic media projects primarily for airing on public cable access and public television station channels.
 Projects will also be developed for pod-casting, inclusion in video/film festivals, and distribution to other media entities.
 The emphasis in this course is on the development of creative video camera techniques, writing, producing, and editing skills for the production of digital media.
 Students will also have the opportunity to produce video segments for the Corsair newspaper online edition.

 MEDIA 88A, Independent Studies in Media Studies

-1 unit

-Transfer: CSU

-Please see "Independent Studies" section.

-MEDIA 88B, Independent Studies in Media Studies
+MEDIA 88B, Independent Studies in Media Studies 2 units Transfer: CSU Please see "Independent Studies" section.

-2 units

-Transfer: CSU

-Please see "Independent Studies" section.

-MEDIA 90B, Internship in Media Studies
+MEDIA 88C, Independent Studies in Media Studies Transfer: CSU 3 units Please see "Independent Studies" section.
+MEDIA 90B, Internship in Media Studies 2 units Transfer: CSU

-2 units

-Transfer: CSU

-Prerequisite: Media 11 or 13 or 14.
-Students must arrange an approved internship prior to enrolling in this class.
-F-1 students must see the Immigration Coordinator at the International Education Center before enrolling.

-Formerly Broadcasting 90B.